 HENRY T. EWALD Campbell-Ewold Co.

-ARTHUR PRYOR Jr.

-BBD&O

-EDDIE CANTOR Rodio Counsellor
+ARTHUR PRYOR Jr. BBD&O EDDIE CANTOR Rodio Counsellor

 W. C. D'ARCY D'Arcy Advertising Co.

-ANNING S. PRALL Chairman, FCC $\begin{array}{c} {\tt DAVID} \quad {\tt SARNOFF} \\ {\tt RCA} \end{array}$ FRANK FINNEY Assistant Manager Street & Finney Inc.
+ANNING S. PRALL Chairman, FCC DAVID SARNOFF RCA

+FRANK FINNEY Assistant Manager Street & Finney Inc.

 RADIO advertising will grow larger and larger with the years if more attention is given to the preparation of scripts that will make it sell at a profit.
 The serious menace to radio advertising is too much attention to the building of entertainment and too little to credits that sell merchandise.

 If radio advertisers would pre-test their selling scripts, radio ad-vertising has a boundless future.
-But if we continue to give all our thought to building a big radio show and forget the sales phase, I don't believe radio advertising will grow as it should.
-R. C. GANO President Rogers, Gano & Gibbons WE HAVE every reason to believe that in the Southwest radio broadcasting industry will have its biggest year to date, We understand from several leading stations in the Southwest that the demand for time is such that it will be possible to definitely advance standards as regards local programs.
-The stations will not be compelled to fill in with what they can get but will be able to insist on those who wish time meeting definite program standards.
+But if we continue to give all our thought to building a big radio I don't believe radio advertising will grow as it should.

+R. C. GANO President

+Rogers, Gano & Gibbons WE HAVE every reason to believe that in the Southwest the radio broadcasting industry will have its biggest year to date, in 1937.
+We understand from several leading stations in the Southwest that the demand for time is such that it will be possible to definitely advance standards as regards local compelled to fill in with what they can get but will be able to insist on those who wish time meeting definite program standards.

 Tulsa stations have enjoyed very substantial increases in business volume this year, over last, and have every evidence that 1937 will be their best year to date.

-FREDERICK R. GAMBLE Executive Secretary American Association of Advertising Agencies TWO YEARS ago and again last year I said that the outlook for radio was bright and I see no reason to change that opinion so far as the outlook for 1937 is concerned.
-Two years ago and again last year I suggested four things which seemed to me much needed in the by stations, advertisers and agencies, to study radio coverage and listening habits.
+FREDERICK R. GAMBLE Executive Secretary

+American Association of Advertising

+Agencies $\mathbf{T}{\text{WO}}^{\text{WO}}$ YEARS ago and again last year I said that the out-look for radio was bright and I see no reason to change that opinion so far as the outlook for 1937 is concerned.

+Two years ago and again last year I suggested four things which seemed to me much needed in the broadcasting field: 1.
+Formation of an independent radio research bureau, supported by stations, advertisers and agencies, to study radio coverage and listening habits.
+2. Formation of an agency rec-ognition bureau by the National Association of Broadcasters.

-2. Formation of an agency recognition bureau by the National Association of Broadcasters.
-Extension among broadcasters of the use of 2% cash discount as a policy to aid agencies in collecting from clients and thus strengthen agency credit.
-4. Wider acceptance and use of the Standard Order Blank for Spot Broadcasting.
+Extension among broadcasters of the use of 2% cash discount as a policy to aid agencies in collecting from clients and thus strength-en agency credit.
+4. Wider acceptance and use of the Standard Order Blank for Spot

+Broadcasting.